usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Embedding-Webcomponent.md

 The component automatically chooses the best available method:

-1. **Bearer Token** - If `auth-token` is provided, uses `Authorization: Bearer <token>`
+1. **Gateway Token** - If `auth-token` is provided, uses `X-Chefs-Gateway-Token: <token>` header
 2. **Basic Auth** - If only `api-key` is provided, uses `Authorization: Basic <base64(formId:apiKey)>`
 3. **Custom Hook** - If `onBuildAuthHeader` is set, uses custom header function
 4. **No Auth** - If neither is provided, requests are sent without authentication

 #### Automatic Token Refresh

-When using Bearer tokens, the component automatically manages token refresh to maintain authentication throughout the form session.
+When using gateway tokens (via `auth-token`), the component automatically manages token refresh to maintain authentication throughout the form session.

 **Initialization:**